MFaiqKhan/webpack5_practice/readme.md

 # Practicing Webpack 5

-### All the files contains comments for better understanding
+### All the file's contain comments for better understanding

 pretty much the same as other module bundlers, which bundles your files although some of them are fast or have slight changes like parcel, rollup, snowpack etc.